danielgeng/cs249_data_science/final_exam/my_answers/voting/README.txt

 Only 1 through 6 seemed meaningful, so the rest of the codes were mapped to NaN for the kurtosis calculation.
 However, this produced different results than the original data and I could not make intuitive sense of it based on the historical legislation, so both polarization timelines are given.
+Also, there may be political reasons why senators do not vote, so it is unclear how non-votes should be interpreted.